QGIS Graphical Modeler

 We built a model to make automatic export of shapefile/geopackage into .dxf format after re-projecting so to avoid errors.
 The model is attached here

 The model works fine using data from postgis directly.

 The model can be exported into python simply clicking on "Export as Script Algorithm..."

 It might be worth to explore the possibility of exporting multiple layers using something similar.

-#2 Updated by Philippe May about 1 year ago
+#2 Updated by Philippe May over 2 years ago

 Thanks Selvarani for the update.

 The graphical modeller has some interesting functionality, and it has its limitations too.

 From what i've seen, there's no option for creating a DXF from multiple layers so we'll end up with one file per layer.